Multiple-photon bundle emission in the $n$-photon Jaynes-Cummings model: Multiple-photon bundle emission in the Mollow regime

 \subsection{Super-Rabi oscillation}

-Here, we consider the case where the $n$-photon JC couping strength $J$ is much smaller than the driving amplitude $\Omega_{L}$, then the $n$-photon JC coupling term can be treated as a perturbation.
+The super-Rabi oscillation provides a clear physical mechanism for creating the $n$-photon state.
+It has been shown that for the JC model, both the Mollow regime and JC-coupling regime can be used to implement the super-Rabi oscillation~\cite{10.1038/nphoton.2014.114}.
+In the present model, we find that the Mollow regime is better to be used to realize the bundle emission.
+As a result, below we mainly focus on the Mollow regime, and present some discussions concerning the $n$-photon JC coupling regime in Sec.~\ref{sectionIV}.
+In the Mollow regime, the $n$-photon JC couping strength $J$ is much smaller than the driving amplitude $\Omega_{L}$, and then the $n$-photon JC coupling term can be treated as a perturbation.
 Up to the zero order of the JC coupling, the Hamiltonian related to the TLS becomes